 The results of the previous section may cast a cloud on the contribution of the MTI to turbulent driving in the periphery of galaxy clusters.
 However, other processes are expected to play a role, such as mergers and accretion events \citep[][]{Simionescu2019}.
 Even in the event of total suppression of the MTI, turbulence injected through these other processes can also amplify magnetic fields and, in so doing, restore thermal conductivity to a significant fraction of the Spitzer value.
 This could make it possible for the MTI to spring back into action.

-To assess the feasibility of this scenario, we look at the effect of external turbulence on the whistler-suppressed MTI by running a number of simulations with delta-correlated in time, solenoidal, white-noise forcing.
-We tune energy injection by the external forcing so as to drive turbulence of comparable amplitude and at similar scale to that of our reference MTI run.
-This is consistent with previous estimates of MTI-turbulence in the periphery of galaxy clusters \citepalias{Perrone2022a}.
+To assess the feasibility of this scenario, we looked at the effect of external turbulence on the whistler-suppressed MTI by running a number of simulations with solenoidal white-noise forcing, which is delta-correlated in time.
+We tuned energy injection by the external forcing so as to drive turbulence of comparable amplitude and at a scale similar to that of our reference MTI run.
+This is consistent with previous estimates of MTI turbulence in the periphery of galaxy clusters \citepalias{Perrone2022a}.

-We show in Fig.~\ref{figure:volume-avg-forcing-suppression-onecol} (right column) the kinetic energy, magnetic energy and the mean thermal diffusivity of three representative 3D runs before and after enabling external forcing.
-These runs have been chosen to illustrate the full range of possibilities between (i) reference MTI with the addition of external forcing, and (ii) external forcing only with isotropic thermal conduction (and thus without the MTI).
-In between them, the MTI run with strong whistler suppression and forcing.
+We show in Fig.~\ref{figure:volume-avg-forcing-suppression-onecol} (right column) the kinetic energy, magnetic energy, and the mean thermal diffusivity of three representative 3D runs before and after enabling external forcing.
+These runs were chosen to illustrate the full range of possibilities between (i) reference MTI with the addition of external forcing and (ii) external forcing only with isotropic thermal conduction (and thus without the MTI).
+Between them is the MTI run with strong whistler suppression and forcing.
 The addition of forcing results in an increase in the turbulent kinetic energy of the reference MTI run and an even more significant increase in the magnetic energy.
 Similarly, compared to the forcing-only run, the presence of the MTI clearly shows up as stronger turbulent fluctuations.

-It is the run with strong whistler-suppression that exhibits the most dramatic change: after turning on external forcing, the thermal diffusivity of this once-decaying run rapidly increases, and the turbulence reaches levels above those of the forcing-only run, a clear sign that the MTI has been revived.
+It is the run with strong whistler suppression that exhibits the most dramatic change.
+After turning on external forcing, the thermal diffusivity of this once-decaying run rapidly increases, and the turbulence reaches levels above those of the forcing-only run, a clear sign that the MTI has been revived.
 Eventually, the thermal diffusivity stabilizes at around $64 \% \chi_0$.